 How can you find a lender for funeral expenses?

 Many online lenders offer unsecured personal loans that you may use to pay for funeral costs.
-With Discover, you can see what your loan rate and set regular payment could be before you apply, with no impact to your credit.
+With Discover, you can see what your loan rate and set regular payment could be before you apply, with no impact to your credit score.**

 Be sure to do your research and compare multiple lenders to find the best loan for your situation.
 Keep in mind that you should know the total cost of borrowing and whether you can afford the monthly payments.
 Review the loan terms and check for any additional fees that could add to the total price of your loan.
-With a Discover personal loan, there are no fees at all as long as you pay on time.
+With a Discover personal loan, there are no fees at all.

 Also, pay special attention to the lender’s reputation.
 Customer reviews can give you a good sense of whether you are able to rely on a skilled and compassionate support team to help you through a difficult time.